USS Barney (DDG-6): 1960s

 Immediately upon joining the 6th Fleet, Barney took part in a bilateral ASW exercise with other units of the fleet and ships of the French Navy.
 She then visited several ports before joining in an amphibious exercise conducted at Sardinia early in August.
 More port visits and a carrier screening exercise followed.
-Finally, on 28 September, she was relieved by at Pollença Bay, Majorca.
+Finally, on 28 September, she was relieved by at Pollença Bay, Mallorca.
 On the 30th, Barney headed back to the United States and arrived in Norfolk on 10 October.
 The customary leave and upkeep period followed.
 On 1 December 1969, the guided missile destroyer entered the Norfolk Naval Shipyard to begin regular overhaul.